How to protect your startup brand from unauthorized use?

 There are times when it is impossible to exercise intellectual property right for protecting a business idea.
 Toss in a Non-Disclosure Agreement (NDA) to legally stop others from leveraging on that idea in any form.

-It is natural for startups to create a unique differentiator in the market and therefore getting is signed by the developers and employees with whom it shares the idea ensures clarity.
+It is natural for startups to create a unique differentiator in the market and therefore getting it signed by the developers and employees with whom it shares the idea ensures clarity.

-Non-Disclosure Agreement binds two or more people in an agreement that mentions who share crucial business information with whom and what information cannot be shared with anyone outside of the organization.
+A non-Disclosure Agreement binds two or more people in an agreement that mentions who shares crucial business information with whom and what information cannot be shared with anyone outside of the organization.

 2) Securing Intellectual Property